 Do you smoke and drink a lot?
 Try to reduce it.
 It will save you a lot of money (and your health will profit from it, too).

-Also see if you can cut down on entertainment expenses.
-Netflix, movies, magazines and music streaming is fun, but you can surely live without it.
+Also, see if you can cut down on entertainment expenses.
+Netflix, movies, magazines, and music streaming is fun, but you can surely live without them.

 Step 3: Sell What You Don’t Need